 But the man who is unclean and does not purify himself, that person shall be cut off from among the assembly, because he has defiled the sanctuary of the LORD.
 The water of purification has not been sprinkled on him; he is unclean.
 It shall be a perpetual statute for them.
 He who sprinkles the water of purification shall wash his clothes; and he who touches the water of purification shall be unclean until evening.
 Whatever the unclean person touches shall be unclean; and the person who touches it shall be unclean until evening.

 a.
 The man who is unclean and does not purify himself: This shows that uncleanness cannot correct itself.
-The unclean man will not just become clean.
-He must do something, and he must do what God says must be done in order to be clean.
-His own plans or schemes for cleansing mean nothing.
+The unclean man will not just become clean over time.
+He must do something, and he must do what God says must be done to be clean.
+His own plans or efforts to cleanse mean nothing.

 b.
 He who sprinkles the water of purification: Those who help others to become clean must walk in cleanness themselves.
 The one who regards the water of cleansing as a common thing (he who touches the water of purification) will himself be regarded as unclean.